thejennywang/bunch/README.md

 ###What is Bunch?

-Bunch takes the pain out of organising a meetup with friends.
-Just tell it where you're coming from and Bunch will find the best bars, cafes and restaurants in a central location that suits the whole group.
+Bunch takes the conflict out of organising a meetup with friends.
+Just tell it where you're all coming from and Bunch will find the best bars, cafes and restaurants in a central location that suits the whole group.

 **STATUS:** [Try the latest build on heroku](http://bunch-staging.herokuapp.com/)

 ---

 ###Development

+Bunch was built in less than two weeks as the finale to the 12-week Makers Academy intensive coding course.

 #### Meet the team:
   + [Charlotte Kelly](https://github.com/cmew3)